hernantz/blog/content/the-sorry-state-of-jquery-plugins.md

 ```

 We've got a minimum working piece of popover that we control, but it's not
-possitioned.
-So we can make use of another library that knows how to possition
+positioned.
+So we can make use of another library that knows how to position
 elements.
 In this case I'll use [Tether][1] and modify the popover view so
 that it can clean up itself before it's removed.